EnergyModelsX/EnergyModelsCO2.jl/README.md

 `RefNetworkNodeRetrofit` and `CCSRetroFit` have to be coupled to each other for proper functioning as they require a proxy resource for CO2.
 Further information can be found in the _[corresponding documentation](https://energymodelsx.github.io/EnergyModelsCO2.jl/stable/)_.

-> **Note**:
-> The stable docs are in the current version not working due to a mistake in the deploy.
-> It will be updated in the next release.

 ## Usage

 The usage of the package is best illustrated through the commented [`examples`](examples).